Help at Home

 The Council provides practical 'help at home' services to assist people to remain living independently in their own homes.

-The Council’s Home Support Program has been designed to work in partnership with clients and carers, to help frail older and younger disabled members of the community stay in their own homes and to promote independence.
+The Council’s Home Support Program has been designed to work in partnership with clients and carers, to help frail older and adults living with disability stay in their own homes and to promote independence.

 For more information, contact our Community Care Services Team on 08 8366 4611.